nocomplexity/FreeAndOpenMachineLearning/whatisml.rst

 To really understand machine learning a new view on how software can be created and works is needed.
 Most of our current computer programs are coded by using requirements, logic and design principles for creating good software.
 E.g. When you add an item to your shopping cart, you trigger an application component to store an entry in a shopping cart database table.
 So humans create an algorithm to solve a problem.
 Algorithms are a sequence of computer instructions used to solve a problem.

- However many real world problems aren't so easy to solve.
-A good solution requires knowledge of the context and a lot of hard to point domain knowledge built from experience.
+Many real world problems aren't easy to solve.
+A good solution requires knowledge of the context and a lot of domain knowledge built from experience.
+The domain knowledge needed is often difficult to identify exactly.

 Determining the exact context of a car in traffic and in order to make a decision within milliseconds to go left or right is very hard programming challenge.
 It takes you decades and you will never do it right.
 This is why a paradigm shift in creating software for the next phase of automation is needed.

 Programming computers the traditional way made it possible to put a man on the moon.
 To break new barriers in automation in our daily lives and science requires new ways of thinking about creating intelligent software.
 Machine learning is a new way to ‘program’ computers.
 When a programming challenge is too large to solve with traditional programming methods (requirements collection, decision rules collection, etc) a program for a computer should be ‘generated’.
 Generated based on some known desired output types.
-But knowing all desired output types in front for a problem solution is often impossible.
-So your new machine learning ‘program’ will get it wrong sometimes.
-Large amounts of input data increases the quality of the generated prediction model.
+But knowing all desired output types in front for a problem solution is often impossible. **So your new machine learning ‘program’ will get it wrong sometimes.** Large amounts of input data increases the quality of the generated prediction model.
 In the old traditional paradigm called ‘the program’.

 .. image:: /images/whatisml.png